guillain/CoreBot-framework/README.md

 - Google Chat
 - Hangout

-Standard library to be reuse with plug-and-conf mode.
+Standard library to be reused with plug-and-conf mode.

 All configurations, feature activation included, in the single file [config.json](app/config.json) who overload each single feature configuration.
-Easy to user only what is need.

 The configuration is taken dynamically so no need to restart anything, when your sketches are updated, your bots also ;-)